OUR VIDEOGRAPHERS USE THE FOLLOWING EQUIPMENT

 Features, music clips and highlight videos are mostly shot in a cinematic style.
 Thor Productions are specialists in creating this highly sought after narrow depth of field ‘film look’.
 We use large sensor cameras, mirrorless cameras, DSLRs and DoF adapters to achieve this within the available budget.

-DSLRs and mirrorless cameras are a great choice for smaller budgets and Sony’s A7s cameras have the added advantage to work very well in extreme low light situations.
+- DSLRs and mirrorless cameras can be a great choice for smaller budgets and Sony’s A7s cameras have the added advantage to work very well in extreme low light situations

 Showreel ‘Film look’